isotopp/isotopp.github.io/_posts/2020-12-26-sql-clause-is-coming-to-town.md

 ## Some test data

-We are defining a table santa, where we store peoples names (GDPR, [EU Regulation 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj) applies!), their behavior (naughty or nice), their age, their location, and their wishlist items.
+We are defining a table `santa`, where we store peoples names (GDPR, [EU Regulation 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj) applies!), their behavior (naughty or nice), their age, their location, and their wishlist items.

 {% highlight sql %}
 create table santa (